mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE trino_datasource          --- display name for the database
-    WITH ENGINE='trino',                      --- name of the MindsDB handler
+    WITH ENGINE = 'trino',                    --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "host": " ",                            --- host name or IP address
       "port": ,                               --- port used to make TCP/IP connection
       "auth": " ",                            --- optional, authentication method, currently only `basic` is supported